conradtchan/starfit/README.md

 - `mut_rate_offset`: GA parameter - mutation rate of the dilution factor
 - `mut_offset_magnitude`: GA parameter - size of the mutation of the dilution factor
 - `local_search`: GA parameter - solve for the best dilution factors rather than relying on the GA
-- `cover`: GA parameter - ensure no database sources is skipped unless there are fewer stars than data bases.
-This can be useful if there is a arge disparity in gthe number of models between the differenr data bases and if you have a prior that all data bases should be used.
-Eventually, the genetic algorith should find all combinations that match best anyway, however.
+- `cover`: GA parameter - ensure no database sources are skipped unless there are fewer stars than data bases.
+This can be useful if there is a large disparity in the number of models between the different data bases and if you have a prior that all data bases should be used.
+Eventually, the genetic algorithm should find all combinations that match best anyway, however.

 The default GA parameters should be used unless you really know what you are doing.